tallaxes/mseemann.github.io/_posts/2016-05-05-angular-2-server-side.markdown

   - dependency injection
 ---

-A main feature of [Angular 2][angular2]{:target="_blank"} is the separation of dom rendering from the rest.
-This makes it possible to use Angular 2 code on the serverside.
+A main feature of [Angular 2][angular2]{:target="_blank"} is the separation of dom rendering from the rest of the framework.
+That makes it possible to use Angular 2 code on the serverside.

+to be continued...

 {% highlight javascript %}